Freeseer/freeseer/source/contribute/packaging.rst

-Packaging guidlines for the currently supported operating systems and distributions
+Packaging guidelines for the currently supported operating systems and distributions
 ====================================================================================

 Fedora/RedHat/CentOS/OpenSUSE Linux